lalitUnstopable/Todo-App/README.md

 # Todo App

-1.Store data such as name of user and email address of users 2.Update and Delete data of given user
+Store data such as name and email address of user Update and Delete data of given user

 Netlify link (https://localdata.netlify.app/)